harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-powerful-neovim-configuration.md

 require("mappings")
 ```

-When resolving these imports, Lua will automatically look for a `lua` directory in your config path, at `~/.config/nvim/lua`, and will look for a file that matches the given name.
-If it cannot find a file, it'll look for a directory with an `init.lua` inside it (if you're familiar with Javascript, this is equivalent to the way JS will resolve an `index.js` file inside of a directory).
+When resolving these imports, Lua will automatically look for a `lua` directory in your config path.
+If it cannot find a file, it'll look for a directory with an `init.lua` inside it (if you're familiar with JavaScript, this is equivalent to the an `index.js` resolution).

 For instance, my folder structure (basically) looks like this: